Fantmaretta/BDT-project/README.md

         - 2 if predicted wind speed is 4-8 m/s

 2) if `rain_acc` is 1:
-    - `-localita` -> insert the name of a station
-        List of possible stations to insert:
+    - `-localita` -> insert the name of a station.
+Here the list of possible stations to insert:
         - ala
         - aldeno
         - arco